Jackson sees some improvement in its damaged water system

 JACKSON, Miss.
-(AP) — Mississippi's capital city was restoring running water to some homes and businesses Thursday, but many faucets remained dry or had only a trickle of water as crews worked to repair a flood-impaired water treatment plant.
+(AP) — Mississippi officials set up emergency distribution centers for handouts of water and hand sanitizer Thursday in the capital city of Jackson, as efforts to restore a flood-impaired, long-troubled water system continued.

+Jackson’s residents were already under a boil-water order before flooding from the Pearl River exacerbated long-standing problems at one of the city’s two water treatment plants.

-Jackson leaders reported some overnight progress in refilling tanks at the O.B.
+Officials said they made progress overnight in refilling tanks, treating water and increasing pressure at the O.B.
 Curtis Water Plant, the facility at the root of the latest water woes in Jackson.

-Those among Jackson’s 150,000 residents who had running water again remained under a boil order that pre-dates the problems caused by flooding.

-“Many areas throughout Jackson now have some pressure.
-Areas closer to the plant are experiencing almost normal pressure,” the city said in a news release.
-“Areas further from the plant and at higher elevations are still experiencing low to no pressure.”
+Residents closer to the facility had pressure approaching normal levels, the city said in a news release, but added that many in the city still had little or no water pressure.

-Mississippi Gov. Tate Reeves said the National Guard was opening water distribution sites, adding to sites already run by the city and by volunteer groups.
+At a midday news conference with Mayor Chokwe Antar Lumumba and other officials, Mississippi Gov. Tate Reeves announced the opening of seven sites for distributing drinking water, non-drinking water and hand sanitizer.
+He said 600 National Guard members were aiding the response.
+The seven new “mega-sites” follow smaller scale distribution efforts at city fire stations, churches, nonprofits and businesses.

-“To everyone in the city: I know that you're dealing with a profoundly unfair situation,” Reeves said at a news conference Thursday.
-“It's frustrating, it's wrong and it needs to be fixed.”
+“To everyone in the city: I know that you are dealing with a profoundly unfair situation,” Reeves said in remarks aimed at city residents.
+“It’s frustrating, it’s wrong and it needs to be fixed.”

-Low water pressure left some people unable to take showers or flush toilets.
+Reeves and Mississippi Emergency Management Agency director Stephen McCraney stressed that the state would look for long-term solutions to the city’s water problems.

+The water crisis affects the city's 150,000 residents — many of whom were unable to take showers or flush toilets — plus an estimated 30,000 who come into the city to work at businesses without water pressure, Reeves said.

 Jackson schools held classes online Tuesday, Wednesday and Thursday, and some restaurants closed.
 Portable toilets are parked outside the Capitol.
 Jackson State University brought in temporary restrooms for students.